kevinpapst/kimai2-website/v1/demo.md

 ### Current state

-Click the button and you will be redirected to a page where you receive a unique user-login for your test:
+Click the button below and you will be redirected to a page where you receive a unique user-login for your test.

 <script src="{{ site.demo_url }}/status.php"></script>

 ## Login

-As Kimai forbids multiple sessions for the same user, the previously logged-in user will be logged out, if another login occurs for that  account.
+As Kimai forbids multiple sessions for the same user, the previously logged-in user will be logged out, if another login occurs for that same account.
 Therefor is it recommended to create your own test-account instead of using the following "admin" account:

 *   Website: [{{ site.demo_url }}]({{ site.demo_url }})
 *   Username: admin
-*   Password:&nbsp;changeme
+*   Password: changeme

 ## Note